newrelic/nri-kubernetes/e2e/README.md

 eval $(minikube -p minikube docker-env)
 ```

 Then you need to build the binary and the image.
-Notice that the Dockerfile is currently multiarch.
+Notice that  since the Dockerfile includes multiarch
-Depending on your environment the easiest thing to do can be to manually modify the Dockerfile adding
+support, you may need to set `DOCKER_BUILDKIT=1` when running `docker build` for the `TARGETARCH`
-manually the values for TARGETARCH and TARGETOS
+and `TARGETOS` args to be populated.
 ```shell
 GOOS=linux GOARCH=amd64 make compile
 docker build -t test_image_normal:test  .